31 January 2008

 Up to Bat

+Bat For Lashes' Fur and Gold has been my go-to album during these cold, wet days.
 Natasha Khan's haunting vocals draw to mind the likes of Bjork, PJ Harvey and Cat Power -- which could never be a bad thing.

 Get a taste of "Prescilla," visit her Web site.